ShreyaKunda/A-Reinforcement-Approach-for-Fleet-Optimization-and-Safety-in-Multi-Agent-Autonomous-Cars/README.md

 ## Read More

-You can read more about this project in the published paper: ([link-to-your-paper](https://ieeexplore.ieee.org/document/10718531)).
+You can read more about this project in the published paper: ([Click here to view the paper.](https://ieeexplore.ieee.org/document/10718531)).

 ## Requirements